Robert Kennedy, Jr.'s Wife Dies While Divorce Still Pending - What Should You Do to Protect Your Estate?

 Who is liable to creditors for debts?
 Creditors hold both spouses liable for any debts as long as they are still married.
 It’s a good idea for a party with a pending dissolution matter to contact their creditors and inform them of the dissolution proceeding and the date of separation so they will hopefully not be responsible for debts their spouse incurs after separation.
 Without such notice, creditors will hold both parties responsible for debts made by either party.
 It was reported that Mary had a lawsuit filed against her by American Express on April 30, 2012.
 Mary was over $32,000 in credit card debt.
 If Mary accrued the debt prior to separation, Robert could be liable to pay it back.
 However, it is likely that her debt started accruing after the separation when she lost access to the Kennedy trust.

 At Mello & Pickering, LLP we can help you navigate these issues as they arise after your dissolution proceeding is filed so you can protect your property.
-If you have questions about any family law issue, give us a call to set up a free 20 minute telephone conference or an in person meeting at (408) 288–7800.
+If you have questions about any family law issue, give us a call to set up a free consultation or an in person meeting at (408) 288–7800.